-The tagline “We Are Not Waiting” was the result of a group discussion at the first-ever DiabetesMine D-Data ExChange event in November 2013 at Stanford University.
+As noted, the tagline “We Are Not Waiting” was the result of a group discussion at the very first DiabetesMine D-Data ExChange in November 2013 at Stanford University.

 Co-host Howard Look, CEO of Tidepool (also a D-Dad), led the group discussion that gave birth to this motto, and then reported on it at the 2013 DiabetesMine Innovation Summit the next day — to a group of 120 diabetes leaders (patient advocates, pharma executives, FDA, ADA, JDRF, clinicians, mobile health experts and more).

 "The aim is to make diabetes data more accessible, intuitive, and actionable...
 We’d like to get the data into a format where it can help increase time in (glucose) range, and achieve fewer lows and better A1C."

 "Companies that make physical components of (the diabetes) ecosystem – sensors, pumps, smartphones, insulin, strips, cellular networks, cloud servers – will continue to survive and thrive because these elements are necessary...
 The system will continue to comprise three essential components: hardware, software, and wetware (humans).
 What will change is how – and how fast – these systems will be developed.
 Closed, proprietary systems will die.
 Open, standards-based, interoperable devices will thrive.
 The problem and its solution will get closer in person, space, and time.
 We are not waiting."

 The folks involved summarize the movement with this powerful list: